richard-G/climbingScraper/README.md

-# climbing scraper
+# Climbing Scraper

-**script that checks for available climbing slots and sends a text if any open up**
+A program that periodically checks for available slots at a climbing center using a web scraper.
+If available slots are found, a text message of their details is sent to the user.